bcbi/PredictMD.jl/README.md

 ## Contributing

 If you would like to contribute to the PredictMD source code, please read the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

-## Stronghold

-If you are using PredictMD inside the Stronghold secure computing environment, please read the instructions in [STRONGHOLD.md](STRONGHOLD.md).

 ## Repository Status